Historical Climatology Research at South Carolina, A Quick Overview

 In the past, historical climate work at South Carolina has worked in collaboration with scholars such as Mike Chenoweth (independent scholar) in historical climate reconstruction, Dave Stahle (University of Arkanasas), on integrating the historical climate data with his tree-ring research, Eleonora Rohland (Univeristat Bielefeld) on Louisiana historical hurricanes and related societal impacts, Lesley-Ann Dupigny-Giroux (University of Vermont), and with some Canadian historical climatologists such as Vicky Slonosky's ongoing efforts.
 Research at South Carolina also assesses U.S. climate/weather and historical impacts that involve the influence of climatic change as it affected society during the Little Ice Age, the antebellum period, the weather during major Yellow Fever epidemics, as well as during famous historical events such as the sinking of the C.S.S.
 Hunley during the American Civil War, the first submarine ever to sink a enemy warship.

 Cary Mock has also done historical climatic research on selected areas of the Western US up to the Alaska and the Western Arctic (Beringia), and for Hawaii.
 Cary has been particularly interested on issues of climate reality vs. climate perception (ex.
 Garden and Great American Desert Myths) during the settlement era of the Western United States, including the California Gold Rush year of 1849 which is a major extreme climate year over North American and a big focus on an ongoing book.
 The importance in understanding climatic reality is vital to fully assess the discrepancy between the real world as compared to the environmental images as viewed by the many westward travelers and early settlers.
+Recent research with Erika Wise and her CTRES Lab at the University of North Carolina , currently funded by NSF, is ongoing on analyzing major hydroclimatic extremes in the 19th century for the Far West.
 Below is a compilation of some early meteorological data from San Francisco, CA for the winter of 1861-62 taken from the Daily Alta California, a unique winter characterized by unprecedented record heavy rainfall, which San Francisco got its normal annual total in roughly a 2-week period, and many people traveled around the Central Valley of California in boats.

 Below is another example of some early meteorological data, taken at Salt Lake City, Utah and recorded in the Deseret News.
 October 1856 is a very interesting month, as around Oct.
 19, a severe cold and early snow is evident, corresponding to the timing of the Mormon Handcart Company Disasters that caused major hardships and deaths on the trail of emigrants in Wyoming going towards Salt Lake.